 Email Pamela Bivens, Diversity & Inclusion Educator

-The Office for Institutional Equity offers a one hour “open enrollment” educational session about the Duke Harassment Policy and your responsibilities as a Duke administrator, supervisor, manager, director or chair.
+The Office for Institutional Equity offers a tailored, one hour educational sessions about the Policy on Prohibited Discrimination, Harassment, and Related Misconduct and your responsibilities as a Duke administrator, supervisor, manager, director or chair.